dawidwozny/dawidwozny.github.io/_posts/2025-03-16-fluent-builder.md

 ---

-# Intro
+# Introduction
 Builder is one of my favourite programing pattern.
-It is simple, at least in it's base form, and very useful.
-It's indispensable in making test neat and maintainable.
-I started to write integration test for a command line tool.
-As you can imagine in comand line everything is esentailly string.
-When command is simple it is rather straightforward task to write, however, when you start using options and you have quite a few of them, also when you want to simulate variouse cases then things starting to get a bit messy.
-Using builder seemd to be perfect match to provide strongly(ish) typed interface.
+It is simple, at least in it's base form, and can drastically improve readability.
+I have recently used it to make my integration tests more maintainable and would like to share my thoughts.

+## Problem
+Integration test are type of tests where you want to test some components alltoghether.
+When it comes to REST API this would involve sending some HTTP request.
+The service I was testing here was actually comand line tool and in order to test it I had to send command along with arguments and options.

+If I had just a few commands without options and testing just happy cases I would probably did not bother doing anything fancy.
+However, things were getting messy and wanted to do something about it.
+Additionaly the software were in early stage and I knew will be changing interface.

+Let's consider command to be executed in pwsh:

 ``` powershell
 gcd nipkg build `